 We aim to show that this is an isomorphism.
 By Lemma~\ref{lem:fanotorsor}, it is enough for us to show that

 is an isomorphism of abelian varieties.
 To verify this, we may assume \(k\) is algebraically closed.
-As in the proof of Lemma~\ref{lem:Zbetti3}, we may assume that $\ell$ is contained in some $(g-1)$-plane $L$ on $X$, and choosing a point in $L\setminus \ell$ yields an isomorphism of principally polarized abelian varieties
+As in the proof of Lemma~\ref{lem:Zbetti3}, we may assume that $\ell$ is contained in some $(g-1)$-plane $L$ on $X$, and after choosing a point in $L\setminus \ell$ and identifying $\mathcal{Q}^{(g-1)}$ with $C$ by Lemma~\ref{lem:hyperbolic-reduction}\eqref{item:hyperbolic-reduction-max-min}, we get an isomorphism of principally polarized abelian varieties

 Moreover, Lemma~\ref{lem:hyperbolic-reduction}\eqref{item:hyperbolic-reduction-image} yields a morphism $C\rightarrow F_{g-1}(X)$, which induces

 We claim that the composition

 which by Lemma~\ref{lem:chow-onestep-reduction} equals the composition